Financial Accountability Return Guide

 Use the guidance notes above to apportion the wages across the DoE Funds and Non-DoE Funds columns for both service delivery and administration and management staff.

-Note: The total wages line item on your audited/non-audited financial income and expenditure statements is a total of all wages paid using all sources of income.
+Note: The total wages line item on the service’s audited/non-audited financial income and expenditure statements is a total of all wages paid using all sources of income.

-It is not correct to transpose the total wages line-item amount on your financial statements unless Start Strong for Community Preschools, Mobile Preschool Contracts or Mobile Preschool Funding Program grant funding is the only grant income your service received from the department.
+It is not correct to transpose the total wages line-item amount on your financial statements unless Start Strong for Community Preschools or Mobile Preschool Funding Program grant funding is the only grant income your service received from the department.

-Traineeship and Paid Parental Leave Wages: If the service received Traineeship grants (through Training Services NSW) or Paid Parental Leave payments (through the Commonwealth Government)or previously JobKeeper and JobSeeker payments that were related to previous funding periods, the wages expenditure of these amounts should be noted against wages expenditure line items for service delivery staff or administration / management staff in the ‘Non-DoE Funds’ column.
-This is because these funds were received from other sources and not the NSW Department of Education Early Childhood funding grants.
+Traineeship and Paid Parental Leave Wages: If the service received Traineeship grants (through Training Services NSW) or Paid Parental Leave payments (through the Commonwealth Government) or previously JobKeeper and JobSeeker payments that were related to previous funding periods, the wages expenditure of these amounts should be noted against wages expenditure line items for service delivery staff or administration / management staff in the ‘Non-DoE Funds’ column.
+This is because these funds were received from other sources and not the NSW Department of Education Early Childhood Outcomes program funding.

 Traineeship wages paid using the Grow Your Own funding grant should not be recorded on the Start Strong for Community Preschools/Mobile Preschool Funding Program financial accountability statement.
 Record these wages amounts on the Grow Your Own (ECEC) program financial accountability statement.